hilton/hilton.github.com/blog/_posts/2022-03-22-content-elision.md

 The worst design for a complex television remote control features a grid of many identical small buttons.
 These days, remote control design improves usability by embracing a more organic style, with varying sizes, shapes and colours, rather than trying to make it so _clean_.
-Software designs could benefit from a similar approach instead of gratuitouly eliding content.
+Software designs could benefit from a similar approach instead of gratuitously eliding content.

 Meanwhile, I wonder how user-interface designers would approach newspaper design.
 No doubt the front pages would consist of a grid of equal-sized blocks, with _continued_ at the bottom of every one.